Frequently asked questions

 → Q: Why can’t I enrol a group on the online enrolment form?

 A: This option is not currently available.
-If you are enrolling a group each student will need to individually enrol online including payment of the correct fee and the nomination of a supervisor.
+You can download a paper Group Enrolment form here.
 Please note two things of particular importance regarding groups:

 - Group formation, leadership and participation is a voluntary arrangement amongst the members concerned, and no group or its leadership is authorised to act as an agent on behalf of Moore College.
 Our responsibilities are limited to supplying, on receipt of the requisite monies and information, the goods and services as advertised in our current brochure.